abalasa-amd/cvs/docs/what-is-cvs.rst

 - **Distributed training tests**: Run and validate Llama 3.1 70B and 405B model distributed trainings across a multi-node cluster with the `JAX framework <https://rocm.docs.amd.com/en/latest/compatibility/ml-compatibility/jax-compatibility.html>`_.
 - **InfiniBand (IB Perf)**: These tests are low-level network performance benchmarks that validate the raw communication capabilities of InfiniBand adapters and interconnects.
 These tests measure the fundamental building blocks on which RCCL and other high-level libraries depend.

+You can also :doc:`Monitor the health of GPU clusters <how-to/run-cluster>` using the Cluster Health Checker utility script.
+This script generates an overall health report that you can use to diagnose issues in your cluster.

 CVS uses the open-source PyTest framework to run the tests and generate reports.
 You can launch CVS from a head node or any Linux management station that has connectivity to the cluster nodes via SSH.
-The single-node tests run cluster-wide in parallel using the open-source parallel-SSH Python modules to optimize their running time.
+The single node tests run cluster-wide in parallel using the open-source parallel-SSH Python modules to optimize their running time.

 .. note::